 A few tips to ensure our world doesn’t come to an end this year.

-We’re not really the gloom and doom types, so despite what some apocalypse-happy interpreters of the Maya calendar may say, we’re pretty sure our wonderful world isn’t coming to an end in 2012.
+We’re not really the gloom and doom types, so despite what some apocalypse-happy interpreters of the Maya calendar may say, we’re pretty sure our wonderful world didn’t come to an end in 2012.
 More likely this 3rd rock from the Sun is sticking around for at least the next 7 billion years, all the more reason to make it a more pleasant place to reside.
-Resolutions?
-We’ve got too many, but (keeping in theme) here are 12 to kick off the new year, plus one extra special bonus to round out a baker’s dozen.
+Resolutions in 2013?
+We’ve got too many, but (keeping in theme) here are 13 to kick off the new year and round out a baker’s dozen.
 Unless noted otherwise, numbers below are based on calculations from UC Berkeley.

 1) Eat What You Buy, Buy Only What You’ll Eat (or Compost)